kimminseok01/Future/README.md

 # Future

-project
+Hi,

+I am minseok in group 13.

-This is the project of diagnosing cancer using machine learning algorighms.
+This is the project in machine learning and application course in Yonsei University.

+We made diagnosing cancer model using simple machine learning algorighms.

-I used svm. random forest, and gradientboosting which are widely used for their simplicity and accuracy.
+We used svm. random forest, and gradientboosting which are widely used for their simplicity and accuracy.

-Raw data is composed of 116 patients who suffered cancer.
+Raw data in csv file is composed of 116 patients who suffered cancer.

-It contains whether the patient has cancer(1 means negative, 2 means positive) and various features(F)
+It contains labels that indicate whether the patient has cancer or not(1 means negative, 2 means positive) and more than 800 features(F).

 Check which algorithm is the best tool for disgnosis!